 CDI is not yet a well-defined category and is used in various contexts today.
 However, tracking is a core component of Customer Data Infrastructure and therefore, it makes sense to categorize purpose-built tracking tools as CDI.
-If you have better ideas, I’m all ears!
+If you have better ideas, do tell!

 It’s helpful to keep in mind that all the CDI solutions mentioned here are, one way or the other, alternatives to Segment Connections.
-But unlike Connections, these tools don’t ingest data from secondary or external data sources.
+However, not all of these tools ingest data from secondary or external data sources.

 So, in alphabetical order, here are various CDI solutions worth exploring: